lowRISC/sonata-system/capability_modification_reference_guide.md

     new_cap = set_bounds(cap, top)
 ```
 ### Assembly
+Requires
+- Random 32-bit word in a0
+- Random 32-bit word in a1
+- Arbitrary capability in ca0
 ```asm
 cgettop a2, ca0 # a2 = ca0.top
 cgetaddr a3, ca0 # a3 = ca0.addr